 WordPress has become one of the most used tools worldwide when creating a web page thanks to the large number of templates and plugins that it provides, which allow practically anything to be done.

-The security of a WordPress site is not to be taken lightly.
-Being hacked can happen to anyone and these 14 tips will help you to limit potential damage and Clean up Infected WordPress.
-When everything is working properly, you must take preventive action!
+WordPress site security is not to be taken lightly.
+Being hacked can happen to anyone and these tips will help you to limit potential damage and Clean up hacked WordPress website.

 The main action that WordPress users should take is to always have their site updated with the latest stable version available, a new version usually fixes common WordPress Vulnerabilities detected in previous versions.
 In addition to this, it is also very important to do the same with the plugins we use, as well as eliminate all those that we do not use.

-When a malware infects a site, there are many things that can happen, but what is clear is that none of them is good.
+When a malware infects a site, there are many things that can happen.
 Among the problems that may appear are:

 - Increase consumption of server resources, both web and MySQL